 Br.
 Gosch spent nine years working with Chicago youth at the Howard Area Center, but he would return to teaching, both at Bishop Gorman High School in Las Vegas and later at Saint Viator High School, before going back to the field of social work, at Cristo Rey St. Martin College Prep in Waukegan.

-Members of the Viatorian Community elected him twice to be assistant provincial and in 2013 to serve as the coordinator of justice, peace and integrity of creation for the entire province.
+Members of the Viatorian Community elected him twice to be assistant provincial and in 2013 to serve as the Coordinator of Justice, Peace and Integrity of Creation for the entire province.
+In 2018, he once again was elected to lead his community as assistant provincial.

 Together, they run the Viator House of Hospitality, which offers a supportive environment to young immigrant men seeking asylum.